rabbitboots/inspector_kern/README.md

 * PageUp/PageDown: Scroll the list 10 at a time.
 * Home/End: Jump to the top or bottom of the list.
 * Escape: Quit the application.

+## hasGlyphs mode

+"hasGlyphs" mode can be enabled by passing the command line argument `--has-glyphs`.
+When this mode is active, each loaded font is tested against a series of strings with the `Font:hasGlyphs()` method.
+In interactive mode, the results are printed below the kerning pair examples.
+In bulk mode, the results are printed to the console/terminal only.
+(It's a horrible mess.
+Sorry.
+You may need to paste the results into a spreadsheet, or run them through a text processor to make it readable.)

+The `glyphs_t` table contains the strings that are tested.
+Each entry is a sub-table: the first index is an identifier, and the second index is the actual string to test.
+The `glyph_t` defaults are all common ASCII whitespace chars, because those were the glyphs that I originally wanted to check when I added this option.

 ## Notes